General Ledger Basics: Definition and Examples

 Non-operating or other income accounts refer to business income that’s unrelated to core business operations and generally takes place outside of day-to-day operations.

-For example, your business might sell an asset that you’ve owned for years and record the revenue received from the sale of the asset in a non-operating income account.
+For example, your business might sell an asset you’ve owned for years and record the revenue received from the sale of the asset in a non-operating income account.

 • Gain on sale of assets